 *Students interested in visiting other Alabama campuses must contact the specific campus for visit information and registration as available dates and times vary.

 Find A Location Near You

 Global Campus meets the needs of working adults, including military, government agency civilians, teachers and future business leaders who want the opportunities that come with earning a degree.
 Because adult learners often have different educational needs than traditional students, courses are provided at times and in formats designed around people who work and have other commitments for their time.

 Are you curious about learning in the online environment?
 Would you like to take an online class, but feel that you need more information?
 Discover more about learning in the online environment, the skills and technologies that are required, as well as some helpful tips on how to become a successful online student.

 College of Communication and Fine Arts

-New and emerging technologies; a global marketplace; interdisciplinary and international collaborations; problem solving using creative and critical thinking skills; innovative teaching strategies; entrepreneurial skills; a deeper understanding of the human condition.
-The College of Communication and Fine Arts at Troy University – a vital part of a dynamic, global university – blends tradition with innovation to provide opportunities for every student to develop the knowledge, skills, and attitudes needed to be successful in an ever-changing world.
+A world of opportunities awaits you within Troy University’s College of Communication and Fine Arts (CCFA).
+As a vital part of a dynamic, global university, TROY’s CCFA blends tradition with innovation to provide opportunities for every student to develop the knowledge, skills and attitudes needed to be successful in an ever-changing world.